TwitchyFolkin/Tomba/README.md

 # Tomba
-A place where the unused of Tomba gets discovered.
+A place where the unused parts of Tomba gets discovered.